suresh-datt-joshi/ChatBot/README.md

 A modern chatbot application built with React, Vite, and the Gemini API, designed to deliver engaging and intelligent conversational experiences.

-TalkMate Bot is an interactive AI-powered chat companion that provides instant, relevant, and context-aware responses.
-It's built to showcase the power of large language models in a simple, elegant web interface, making it easy for anyone to have a dynamic conversation.

 <details>
 <summary><b>View More Screenshots</b></summary>
 <br>